indieBlog

 RI: I’ve been developing a couple of scripts.
 One is a female road trip comedy and another is a modernization of a Jane Austen novel, Persuasion.
 Those are still in the early stages.
 More at the forefront is that I’m developing Keep the Change as a TV series.
 It’s in the same world, same cast, but with an expanded canvas that would allow us to really get in-depth with these other characters.

-Thanks again to Rachel for talking with us!
-Get more information about KEEP THE CHANGE at Kino Lorber’s website, and on Facebook and Twitter.
+Thanks again to Rachel for talking with us about KEEP THE CHANGE.
+Learn more about the film at Kino Lorber’s website, and on Facebook and Twitter.

 This interview has been edited for clarity.